AdaCore/spark2014/docs/ug/language_subset.rst

 - Package specification in |SPARK|.
 Package body almost entirely in |SPARK|, with a small number of subprogram bodies not in |SPARK|.

-- Package specification in |SPARK|, with all bodies imported from another language.
+- Package specification in |SPARK|, with all subprogram bodies imported from another language.

 - Package specification contains a mixture of declarations which are in |SPARK|
   and not in |SPARK|.
 The latter declarations are only visible and usable from